 - Only the Non-Constant Luminance YCbCr signal format is considered.

+- Square picture aspect ratios are supported for different screen sizes.

-An informative summary of the parameters of a 3GPP Stereoscopic 3D TV format based on the parameters defined in Table 4.4.2-1 is provided in Table 4.4.3.4-1.
+An informative summary of the parameters of a 3GPP Stereoscopic format based on the parameters defined in Table 4.4.2-1 is provided in Table 4.4.3.4-1.

-Table 4.4.3.4-1 Video Signal Parameters for 3GPP Stereoscopic 3D Cinema format
+Table 4.4.3.4-1 Video Signal Parameters for 3GPP Stereoscopic format